johnbosco35/CBT_quiz/README.md

 ### Components Architecture

-The **Xeven Quiz App** consists of 5 main screens/components that are displayed conditionally:
+The **johnbosco35 Quiz App** consists of 5 main screens/components that are displayed conditionally:

 1. Splash Screen
 2. Quiz Topics Screen